DylanEzequiel/DylanEzequiel/README.md

 - 📫 Reach me with: **d.correa.e05@gmail.com** or **dylanlegall18@gmail.com**

 ### Who i am?
-> I am a student that wants to change the world, not doing a big change at once, but doing small changes that are important.
+> I am a student that wants to change the world, not by doing a big change at once, but doing small changes that are important.
-> Some things that i like are: playing volleyball, going o the gym, cooking, organize my space and other thing, every day i try to discover something new.
+> Some things that i like are: playing volleyball, going to the gym, cooking, organize my personal space and other thing, every day i try to discover something new.
 >